Morning Headache? It Could Be Sleep Apnea

 We Can Help

-While sleep apnea headaches can be frustrating, there are treatments available that can help you find relief.
+While waking up with headaches can be frustrating, there are treatments available that can help you find relief.
 If you think you may be suffering from sleep apnea, talk to our sleep specialists at Enticare.
 Our ENT doctors can help you find the cause of your headaches, whether sleep apnea or something else.
 We specialize in disorders of the head and neck.
 Find out why you wake up with a headache and start treatment to feel refreshed and headache-free again.

 Sources: